ezrosent/frawk/info/performance.md

 with the composite system and user times for that invocation as reported by the `time` command.
 A computation running with wall time of 2.5 seconds, and CPU time of 10.2s for user and 3.4s for system is reported as "2.5s (10.2s + 3.4s)".
+We also report throughput numbers, which are computed as wall time divided by input file size.

 This doc includes measurements for both parallel and serial invocations of frawk.
 The parallel invocations launch 4 workers.
 XSV supports parallelism but I